On entry to their teacher training course applicants are required to hold a UK degree or equivalent qualification.

 Trainees from overseas who teach in schools in England are subject to criminal record checks, including a check of the children’s barred list.
 As a provider or employer, we have a duty to check that candidates are not subject to a prohibition order issued by the Secretary of State and/or are not prohibited to teach in another country of the European Economic Area (EEA).

 Please note that we do not accept requests for deferred applications.
 Anyone who wishes to apply for an ITE course should do so in the year prior to entry.

 How We Select Our Trainees

-Landau Forte College Derby SCITT coordinates the recruitment and selection process.
+Landau Forte SCITT coordinates the recruitment and selection process in communication with our partner schools.
 Once you have been shortlisted, you will be invited to attend an assessment process which will last approximately 2 hours.
 We ask candidates to deliver a 15 minute lesson in their subject area to a small group of students.
 An interview with a small panel will include some general and subject specific questions which will allow you to demonstrate your passion and enthusiasm for learning.